pali-english/pali-english.github.io/README.md

 and the Yama realm with its gods.
 A trainee shall examine the well-taught word of truth,
 as an expert examines a flower.

+    Sekho pathaviṁ vicessati:
+        Sekho: A trainee, student
+        Pathaviṁ: Earth
+        Vicessati: Will explore, examine

+    Yamalokañca imaṁ sadevakaṁ:
+        Yamalokañca: Yama realm (realm of death) and
+        Imaṁ: This
+        Sadevakaṁ: With its gods

+    Sekho dhammapadaṁ sudesitaṁ:
+        Sekho: A trainee, student
+        Dhammapadaṁ: Path of Dharma, word of truth
+        Sudesitaṁ: Well-taught

+    Kusalo pupphamiva pacessati:
+        Kusalo: Expert, skilled
+        Pupphamiva: Like a flower
+        Pacessati: Will examine

 Pheṇūpamaṁ kāyamimaṁ viditvā,
 Marīcidhammaṁ abhisambudhāno;
 Chetvāna mārassa papupphakāni,